guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-5.md

 </em>
 </div>

-There were quite a few tourists and I had definitely not sen these many Asian tourists anywhere in Mexico.
+There were quite a few tourists and I had definitely not seen these many Asian tourists anywhere in Mexico.
 The power of social media was on display right before us.

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/49775155723_2935c78ed9_c.jpg" data-toggle="lightbox">